EarthSystemDiagnostics/TrenchR/README.md

-# TrenchR: Analyse Trench-like Proxy Records.
+# TrenchR: Analyse Trench-like Proxy Records

 ------------------------------

 ## Introduction

-**TrenchR** implements routines that are targeted at the analysis, together with accompanying plotting, of spatial and temporal variations of proxy data derived from spatial arrays of records, specifically from trenches, i.e., proxy depth profiles sampled longitudinally at regular intervals.
-This part is still under active development, but the package incorporates the analyses of Antarctic snow trench stable isotope data performed for the publication of Münch et al. (2017).
+A _trench_ denotes a spatial array of profiles that tabulate climate proxy data over depth or time, with the profiles being sampled longitudinally at regular or irregular intervals.
+The R package **TrenchR** implements routines that are targeted at the analysis and the plotting of the spatial (longitudinal) and vertical (temporal) variations of the climate proxy data derived from such trenches.
+The range of functions in **TrenchR** were the basis for the publications of Münch et al. [2016](https://doi.org/10.5194/cp-12-1565-2016) and Münch et al. [2017](https://doi.org/10.5194/tc-11-2175-2017), which analysed Antarctic snow trench stable isotope data.

 The R code in this package has been implemented by Dr. Thomas Münch.
 For further information, code enhancements or potential bugs, please write to